diCaminha/dicaminha.github.io/about.md

 permalink: /about/
 ---

+**OBS**:*I'll be writing some times in Portuguese, and others in English and hardly ever in both... dunno, only the time, mood and situation will tell.*

 A Brazilian guy, who is every damn day fetching new stuffs and improving skills about:
 + Ruby on Rails
 + Java (yes, indeed! )